 Biogas feedstock programs throughout China are simply beginning to make use of niche waste from other sources; liquor production and paper mills.
 Tianguan Liquor Factory, which consumes 2 million tonnes of shop-worn grains per year to produce denatured liquor, is now reusing the dregs of the distiller to produce biogas in a 30,000 cubic metre digester, providing more than 20,000 families or 20 percent of Nanyang city’s population.

 Hongzhi Liquor Corporation located in Mianzhu, Sichuan Province which is the biggest alcohol manufacturing facility in south-western China, utilizes its commercial natural wastewater, sewage and dregs to produce biogas.
 The city of Mianzhu treats 98 percent of community sewage including wastewater from hospitals with digesters with a total capacity of 10,000 cubic metres.

 What I never hear mentioned is a back-up fertilizer system.
-We are required by law in numerous countries to have back up batteries and generators for essential electrical systems in case of power failure.
-Exists a back-up fertilizer system in area for our food manufacturing in case of oil shortages or lasting supply interruptions?
-Biogas manufacturing could offer a little defense.
-It is hardly an Olympic step, however it’s an action.
+We are required by law in numerous countries to have backup batteries and generators for essential electrical systems in case of power failure.
+Exists a back-up fertilizer system in the area for our food manufacturing in case of oil shortages or lasting supply interruptions?
+Biogas manufacturing could offer a little defence.
+It is hardly an Olympic step, however, it’s an action.

-Check out the top level page for biogas digester information.
+Check out our home page for biogas digester information.